oddstream/cj/README.md

 ## Implementation

-`cj` is written in [Go](https://go.dev/), with the user interface done using the [Fyne](https://fyne.io/) library.
+`cj` was first written in [Go](https://go.dev/), with the user interface done using the [Fyne](https://fyne.io/) library (can't remember where the calendar widget came from).

 The search code was copied and adapted from [Andrew Healey's grup](https://healeycodes.com/beating-grep-with-go), but the need for simplicity and flexibility saw that (very fast code) retired and replaced by using `grep`.
 I've tested `cj` with `grep` version 3.7 on Linux, and it seems fine.
 You'd better have `grep` available on your PATH, otherwise searching won't work.

 There's no indexing or anything fancy going on under the hood - what we have here is a basic text editor, grep and a small user interface.

-I could - maybe should - be doing this in Dart and Flutter, but I happened to be using Go at the time.
+Then `cj` was reimplemented in Tcl + Tk, which has a much better text editor widget.
+Inspired by the use of `grep` to do the searching, this version uses `ncal` to create the calendar widget.

+Maybe in the future I'll do versions in Dart + Flutter, or Lua + [wxWidgets](https://github.com/pkulchenko/wxlua) or [lupLua](https://www.tecgraf.puc-rio.br/iup/en/basic/index.html).

 ## Local file storage